Province of Maryland: Early settlement

 Here at St. Clement's Island they raised a large cross, and led by Jesuit Father Andrew White celebrated Mass.
-The new settlement was called "St. Mary's City" and it became the first capitol of Maryland.
+The new settlement was called "St. Mary's City" and it became the first capital of Maryland.
 It remained so for sixty years until 1695 when the colony's capital was moved north to the more central, newly established "Anne Arundel's Town (also briefly known as "Providence") and later renamed as "Annapolis".

 More settlers soon followed.
 The tobacco crops that they had planted from the outset were very successful and quickly made the new colony profitable.
 However, given the incidence of malaria and typhoid, life expectancy in Maryland was about 10 years less than in New England.

 "Historic St. Mary's City" (a historic preservationist/tourism agency) has been established to protect what is left of the ruins of the original 17th-century village, and several reconstructed, government buildings, little of which remained intact.
 With the exception of several periods of rebellion by early Protestants and later colonists, the colony/province remained under the control of the several Lords Baltimore until 1775–1776, when it joined with other colonies in rebellion against Great Britain and eventually became the independent and sovereign U.S. State of Maryland.